Battle of Loschniza: Background

 On the 21 November, the Russians under Lambert had occupied Borisov in the morning before Oudinot could come up as the sentries had been ambushed.
-Dombrowski had about 2000 men left.
-The Russians casualties were about 2000, including Lambert, mortally wounded.
-On the 22 November Oudinot got to :be:Loshnitsa, where Corbineau's brigade united with him.
+Dombrowski had about 2,000 men left.
+The Russians casualties were about 2,000, including Lambert, mortally wounded.
+On the 22 November Oudinot got to Loshnitsa, where Corbineau's brigade united with him.
 But the Russians had destroyed the bridge at Borisov on the same day and held occupied the far bank.